If you have additional questions you can't find answers to here, please use the information provided to contact us.

 The Indiana House and Senate each have their own chambers on the third floor of the Statehouse, which is located at 200 W. Washington Street in downtown Indianapolis.
 Various legislative committee rooms are located on other floors throughout the capitol building.

-The Indiana General Assembly meets for four months in odd-numbered years and two-and-a-half months in even-numbered years.
+The Indiana General Assembly meets for four months in odd-numbered years and for two-and-a-half months in even-numbered years.
 Legislative sessions begin in early January.

 The 150 members of the General Assembly are elected by the citizens of their home district.
 Every two years, all 100 representatives are elected to serve a two-year term.
 Senators are elected to four-year terms; these terms are staggered so only half of the 50 senators are elected every two years.